Alice in Wonderland party ideas

 - Shape your invitations like a playing card, tea bag, teapot or tea cup.
 Or make a top hat, and replace the 10/6 card with a card containing the party details.

-- Set up a long table, covered with all different kinds of teapots, mismatched teacups and saucers, chandeliers, etc. Combine normal sized teacups with some huge ones (like a flower planter), and some tiny ones as well (like those from a dollhouse tea set).
+- Set up a long table, covered with all different kinds of teapots, mismatched teacups and saucers, chandeliers, etc. Combine normal sized teacups with some huge ones (like a flower planter), and some tiny ones as well (like a dollhouse sized tea set).
 Use a colorful tablecloth.
 Have an assortment of 'odd' chairs around the table, so that people have to sit at different heights.
 Place a large armchair at the head of the table, for the main guest.

 - Scatter Alice in Wonderland related items across the table, like little golden keys and keyholes